 Not everyone’s experience of motherhood is the same, and it doesn’t always look like an Anne Geddes photo.
 But if you ask Paulina and Bricia Lopez, sisters, new moms, and co-founders of the podcast Super Mamás, that’s totally OK.

-The duo found themselves juggling demanding careers (the siblings run the Oaxacan dining destination Guelaguetza in Harvard Heights), personal lives, and child-rearing—and also juggling the competing pressures and traditions of their Mexican heritage and modern Los Angeles lives.
+The duo found themselves juggling demanding careers (the siblings run the Oaxacan dining destination Guelaguetza), personal lives, and child-rearing—and also juggling the competing pressures and traditions of their Mexican heritage and modern Los Angeles lives.

 While they knew they couldn’t be the only women trying to strike that particular balance, they didn’t see themselves reflected in the existing media targeting young moms.
 So, like any good entrepreneurs, they decided to do it themselves.